Mod Rehab Supplemental Mortgage Loan

 Mod Rehab Supplemental Mortgage Loan Timing

-Within 36 months of origination of the Mod Rehab first mortgage loan.
+Within 36 months of origination of the Mod Rehabilitation first lien mortgage loan.
 No one-year waiting period.

 30- to 180-day commitments.
 Borrowers may lock a rate with the Streamlined Rate Lock option.